When I left University and planned to leave my home country,

 - Carnival, Karneval, Mardi Gras, Fasching or Fastnacht:by whatever name, the carnival in Mainz is political, passionate & great fun

-- Mainz Fastnacht Sunday: about 2000 people, all in carnival costume, attending mass in a thousand year old cathedral
+- Carnival Sunday in Mainz Germany: about 2000 people all in costume attend Carnival mass in a thousand year old cathedral

-- In a city that has been a centre of innovation for centuries, including Gutenberg’s printing press, the Mainz Children’s Carnival Parade celebrates its creativity
+- Mainz: in a city that has been a centre of innovation for centuries, including Gutenberg’s printing press, the Mainz Childrens Carnival Parade celebrates creativity

 - Lazing on the Mediterranean coast and with 360 days of sunshine, Alicante is friendly, relaxed and a haven from less favourable weather elsewhere.